 Several financing options can make your new AC unit more affordable:

 **Manufacturer Financing:** Most major brands offer 0% financing for 12-60 months to qualified buyers.
-This can make higher-efficiency systems affordable with manageable monthly payments.
+This can make higher-efficiency systems affordable with manageable financing details after intake.

 **Utility Financing Programs:** FPL and Duke Energy offer financing programs specifically for energy-efficient upgrades, often with favorable terms.